- Symptoms and Signs

 Bile duct involvement with bile stasis and biliary plugging leads to asymptomatic hepatic fibrosis in 30% of patients.
 About 2 to 3% of patients progress to irreversible multinodular biliary cirrhosis with varices and portal hypertension, usually by 12 yr of age.
 Hepatocellular failure is a rare and late event.
 There is an increased incidence of cholelithiasis, which is usually asymptomatic.

 Abnormally viscid intestinal secretions often cause meconium ileus in neonates and sometimes meconium plugging of the colon.
 Older children and adults also may have intermittent or chronic constipation and intestinal obstruction.

-Other GI problems include intussusception, volvulus, rectal prolapse, periappendiceal abscess, pancreatitis, an increased risk of cancer of the hepatobiliary and GI tracts, gastroesophageal reflux, and esophagitis.
+Other GI problems include intussusception, volvulus, rectal prolapse, periappendiceal abscess, pancreatitis, an increased risk of cancer of the hepatobiliary and GI tracts (including of the pancreas), gastroesophageal reflux, and esophagitis.